 We all have our own light and dark to journey through.

 Please be sensitive to the matter.
 You do not have to read anything that bothers you in any way.
-It’s easy to scroll over anything.
+It’s easy to scroll over anything you don’t prefer.
 Or click that X in the corner of your screen.

 Thank you again!